teamwalnut/graphql-ppx/documentation/docs/not-supported-yet.md

 title: Not supported yet
 ---

-GraphQL ppx targets to support 100% of the GraphQL spec.
+`graphql-ppx` targets to support 100% of the GraphQL spec.
 And we would like to be compatible with every GraphQL client.
 However we are not there yet.
 These are some of the things that are not supported yet, but we would like to support in the future: